theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 The window “Edit Runtime Parameters” opens.<br>
 ![dd-parameters](/img/content/where-clause-parameter.png){:class="img-responsive"}
 2. Click **[Add Scalar]** to define scalar parameters that can be used as placeholders for actual values.<br>
-The placeholders need to be populated with actual values at extraction runtime.<br>
+{% if page.product == "xtract-for-alteryx" %}Click **[Add List]** to define list parameters that contain multiple values separated by commas e.g., 1,10 or “1”, “10”. <br>{% endif %} The placeholders need to be populated with actual values at extraction runtime.<br>
 **Tip:** Parameter0..-n is the default naming for the added parameter.
-You can enter a name of your choice (see the given example: “p_MATNR”).
+You can enter a name of your choice.
 3. Click on the drop-down menu (2) and assign one of the following data types to a parameter. <br>
 The data types can, but don’t need to correlate to SAP data types.
 - String: This data type can be used for any type of SAP selection field.